Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Evaluation Harness

-\name{} queries three bibliographic databases (OpenAlex, PubMed, and Europe PMC) using domain-specific Boolean search strategies covering seven core epidemiological domains.
+\paragraph{Article Search and Retrieval} \name{} queries three bibliographic databases (OpenAlex, PubMed, and Europe PMC) using domain-specific Boolean search strategies covering seven core epidemiological domains (Figure~\ref{fig:flashfig}a, Appendix~\ref{app:search_queries}).
 Retrieved records are first deduplicated using identifier and bibliographic metadata-based matching, then full texts are automatically retrieved from open-access sources.
 The download pipeline incorporates caching, streaming and file validation, parallel execution and checkpointing.
-Full details are provided in Appendix~\ref{app:search_queries}.